 “Sometimes it’s not just the weight of the pouch,” Darlene says.
 “It can also be the pressure of the liquid output under the seal.
 It will try to find the weakest point and come out.”

-She also tries to only sleep on her side or back and never on her belly to avoid disturbing the pouch or the skin barrier’s seal.
+She also tries to sleep only on her side or back, never on her belly, to avoid disturbing the pouch or the skin barrier’s seal.

 Tip 5.
 Stay positive.

-Lastly, Darlene says the biggest part of getting used to life with an ileostomy, colostomy, or urostomy is to stay positive.
+Darlene says the biggest part of getting used to life with an ileostomy (or any other type of ostomy) is to try to stay positive.

 She says that while she knows firsthand it isn’t always easy, it’s better to remember the positives.
 “My health is better, and my life is better.
 Occasionally, your stoma might have gas, and you just have to laugh about it.
 If I have a leak, okay.
 We just do what we have to do.
 Laugh about life a little.
 Life goes on.
 An ostomy is really not that bad.”